Jiryeah/Jiryeah/README.md

 Full stack Web Developer
 ------------------------

 Hello!
-Having recently graduated from the University of Texas at San Antonio Coding Bootcamp, I am on a mission to use my newly found knowledge to pursue a career change that will allow me to help others bring their ideas into reality.
+I received a Full Stack Web Development Cerftificate from the University of Texas at San Antonio Coding Bootcamp.
 As of now, I have an emphasis with utilizing the MERN ( MongoDB, Express.js, React.js, Node.js) stack for my applications.
-However, I have recently began to use Java, with the Spring Framework, to further cement my backend concepts.
+I have recently began to use Java, with the Spring Framework, to further cement my backend concepts by building a tech blog.
+I love to build things that help others, all the while learning new ways to overcome industry standard problems.
+I enjoy working with others and collaborating towards a common goal, while also learning what I can from my teammates.

 *   🌍  I'm based in Texas
 *   ✉️  You can contact me at [business.faissal@outlook.com](mailto:faissalshabani@gmail.com)